scross92/CPHL-NextStrain-Training-2025/Exercises/Geneious-Exercises.md

 Manually inspecting your data is often essential.
 Having an understanding of *what* your data is showing gives you a better understanding what can happen in subsequent analyses/steps (e.g. Nextstrain).

 Always look for documentation as much as possible for tools.
 Geneious offers a fairly robust manual for their default toolkits.
-See here: https://manual.geneious.com/en/latest/index.html
+See here: https://manual.geneious.com/en/latest/index.html and https://www.geneious.com/academy